Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

 Jaylen Brown Insights vs. the 76ers

-- Brown is averaging 7.3 three-point field goal attempts per game this season, which is 13.9% of his team's shots from beyond the arc.
+- This season, Jaylen Brown has made 10.1 shots per game, which adds up to 19.6% of his team's total makes.

-- Brown's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The 76ers are the third-best defensive squad in the league, giving up 110.9 points per contest.
+- Allowing 110.9 points per game, the 76ers are the third-ranked squad in the NBA on defense.

-- The 76ers are the second-ranked team in the league, conceding 41.2 rebounds per game.
+- The 76ers give up 41.2 rebounds per game, ranking second in the league.

-- Looking at assists, the 76ers are sixth in the NBA, giving up 24.2 per contest.
+- In terms of assists, the 76ers are sixth in the league, giving up 24.2 per game.

 Jaylen Brown vs. the 76ers